 - You currently owe $300,000 or less on all your mortgages.

 - The home is a single-family home, townhome, or condominium (attached or detached).

-Mobile or manufactured homes are eligible if on a permanently affixed foundation and taxed as real property.
+Manufactured homes are eligible if on a permanently affixed foundation on land owned by the homeowner.
 Learn more about what happens if you are struggling to pay your mobile home loan.

 You are not eligible for assistance from the N.C.
 Foreclosure Prevention Fund if you have been convicted of a mortgage-related felony including larceny, theft, fraud, forgery, money laundering, or tax evasion, within the last ten years.

 Program payments are made directly to the mortgage servicer whose participation in this program is voluntary.
 (A mortgage servicer is the company that collects monthly mortgage payments from borrowers on behalf of the owner of the loan, as well as tracks account balances, manages the escrow account, handles loss mitigation applications, and pursues foreclosure in the case of defaulted loans.)

 Go to www.ncforeclosureprevention.gov, then click on “Am I Eligible to Apply?” and then choose the link “Find Out if You Are Eligible For Help From the N.C.
 Foreclosure Prevention Fund” to complete an initial eligibility questionnaire.